sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/getting_started.md

 </figure>

 {: .important }
-It does not matter if you are an experience developer or a novice enthusiast; the above steps are mandatory to get started with the SidecarT board.
+It does not matter if you are an experience developer or a novice enthusiast; the above steps are mandatory to get started with the Multi-device board.
 Please don't skip any of the steps, as it may lead to unexpected results.

 ## Prerequisites for Developers and Makers

 ### Skills
-To begin with the SidecarT board, **developers are required to have a minimum experience with C**.
+To begin with the Multi-device board, **developers are required to have a minimum experience with C**.
 However, it’s desirable for developers to be proficient in C, 68000 Assembler, Microcontroller development, and have a deep understanding of Atari ST peculiarities.
-To contribute effectively to the SidecarT project, having a foundation in certain skills will be beneficial.
+To contribute effectively to the Multi-device project, having a foundation in certain skills will be beneficial.
 Here’s a breakdown:

 - **C Programming**: Essential for software development and firmware writing.
 Ensure you have a grasp on data structures, memory management, and algorithm development within C.